hypervortex/VH-Bombsquad-Modded-Server-Files/README.md

 2. Introducing Daily Claim:
 Well, you can turn off questions and use the daily claim feature, so people can't use the auto-answer plugin, engaging players more to play daily.

+3. Introducing BetrayerSystem: We've added an Anti-BetrayWarn feature to enhance gameplay integrity.
+You can easily make adjustments through the settings.json file.

 # 𝘿𝙞𝙨𝙘𝙤𝙧𝙙 𝘽𝙤𝙩: